Skip to main content

 The Facebook post included a video of a cop peering through the driver’s side window, with the song, “Shut Up and Drive” by Rihanna playing in the background.

 In the comments, the department noted that unlike with Waymos, self-driving Teslas are not fully autonomous.
 Therefore, even if the robot driver made a mistake, the human in the car is held accountable.
-But, if there’s no one in the car, like in the Saturday Waymo stop, then they can’t issue a violation.
+But if there’s no one in the car, as was the case Saturday, they can’t issue a violation.

-Police also explained that there’s a new bill, AB 1777, that will allow officers to issue notices as a result of violations.
+Police also explained that there’s a new bill, AB 1777 (opens in new tab), that would allow officers to issue notices as a result of violations.
 Because why should a robot get off easier than a human?

 “I am also a robot, why did I get a ticket?” one commenter, Andy McGyver, quipped in response to the department’s Facebook post.
 “Because I have a fleshy substrate?”